 Internal Audit does not execute any operational duties for Aegon Nederland and will not review a business area or function in which they have had recent management or operational responsibility or are otherwise conflicted.
 The Aegon Nederland Chief Audit Executive reports to the Chief Executive Officer.
-To ensure the independence of the auditors and effective governance, the Aegon Nederland Chief Audit Executive has a reporting line to the Group Chief Audit Executive, as well as to the respective Country Unit Risk and Audit Committee and to the Supervisory Board.
+To ensure the independence of the auditors and effective governance, the Aegon Nederland Chief Audit Executive has a reporting line to the Group Chief Audit Executive, as well as to the Chief Executive Officer of Aegon Nederland and Audit Committee of the Supervisory Board.